wader/fq/README.md

 - Make structured binary data accessible.
 - Nested formats and bit-oriented decoding.
 - Quick CLI tool that mimics jq as much as possible.
-- Do bits and bytes transformation and conversions.
+- Do bit and byte transformations and conversions.
 - Programmer's calculator.

 **NOTE:** fq is early in development and many things are missing, broken or do not make sense.
 That also means there is a great opportunity to help out.